-- An increase of \$972 thousand in total operating revenues is due to the following: - Student tuition and fees, net of the scholarship discounts and allowances, increased \$495 thousand due to a 3 percent tuition increase. - State grant funds increased \$493 thousand due to an increase in South Carolina Education Lottery funding for student scholarships.
+- An increase of \$42 thousand in total operating revenues is due to the following: - Student tuition decreased \$374 thousand due to a slight decline in enrollment and was offset by an increase in lab fees of \$82 thousand. - Federal grant revenue increased due to \$653 thousand in federal CARES act funds received for student emergency grants.

-- A modest increase of \$169 thousand in total operating expenses is primarily due to the following: - Salaries and fringe benefits increased \$934 thousand due primarily to the fringe benefits adjustment for the changes in net pension and OPEB liabilities. - Services and supplies expense decreased by \$972 thousand primarily due to a decrease in deferred maintenance projects. - The decrease of \$4.7 million in Other revenues and transfers is primarily due to a decrease in capital grants and gifts of \$5.3 million which reflects the decrease in funding needed from the Town of Hilton Head Island for the Hilton Head Hospitality Management project.
+- An increase of \$3.7 million in total operating expenses is primarily due to the following: - Salaries and fringe benefits increased \$1.8 million due to the 2 percent salary increase as well as an increase in fringe benefits of \$352 thousand primarily due to changes related to net pension and OPEB liabilities. - The scholarships and fellowships increase of \$1.0 million is primarily due to \$653 thousand in federal CARES act student emergency grants. - The decrease of \$9.5 million in other revenues and transfers is primarily due to a decrease in capital grants and gifts of \$8.1 million which reflects the decrease in funding from the Town of Hilton Head Island for the Hilton Head Hospitality Management project that was completed in the prior year.